Mexican-Pentester/AWS-Dangling-Domains/README.md

 # AWS-Dangling-Domains
 Dangling Domains in AWS script for exploitation

 This was written by dafthack/aws-dangling-domain-discovery-tool.sh but was not working because BING updated its endpoints.
-+ I added some enhacements to the code.
+Also I added some enhacements to the code.
 Like the last commented line, with that you can release your IPs manually if needed.

 ### To run it you will need